The Octagon House: The War of 1812 and temporary presidential residence

 John Tayloe III was a Federalist, and not terribly supportive of President James Madison and the war with England that began in 1812, but he was active in the Virginia militia and commanded a regiment of DC cavalry.
-When the British marched into Washington in August 1814, there was a French flag flying outside the Octagon.
-Ann Ogle Tayloe had offered the house to the French consulate, in the hopes of sparing the house from destruction at the hands of the British, and he was occupying the house when the British arrived in the city.
+When British forces marched into Washington in August 1814, there was a French Flag flying outside the Octagon.
+Ann Ogle Tayloe had offered the house to the French consul, in the hopes of sparing the house from being burnt, who was occupying the house when the British arrived in the city.
 The house probably would have been spared even if it hadn't been effectively a "diplomatic residence", since the British were under strict orders not to damage private property.
 When First Lady Dolley Madison fled the city as the British approached, she sent her pet parrot to the French consulate at the Octagon for safekeeping.

-President James Madison and his wife, Dolley moved into the Octagon on September 8, 1814, after the burning of the White House by the British.
+President James Madison and his wife, Dolley moved into the Octagon on September 8, 1814, after the burning of the White House by British forces.
 President Madison ratified the Treaty of Ghent, which ended the War of 1812, in the upstairs study at the Octagon on February 17, 1815.
+Dolley was also known to throw parties on Wednesday nights known as 'squeezes' while in the Octagon.
 The Tayloes received $500 in rent for the Madisons' 6-month residency at the Octagon.

-1815-1960s
+1815–1960s

 While a resident of Washington, Tayloe helped found and organize St. John's Episcopal Church, Lafayette Square in 1814, served as a trustee in 1816 during its construction and upon completion served on the vestry and donated to the parish a communion service of silver, which Bishop William Meade, in his work on the old Churches of Virginia, says had been purchased by Col. Tayloe at a sale of the effects of the Lunenburg Parish Church in Richmond County, VA., to prevent its desecration for secular use.